 Question: What programs are offered at Morgridge Academy?

 Answer: Programs offered include the following:

-- Curriculum based on Colorado Core Academic Standards
+Problem Based Learning curriculum based on Colorado Academic Standards

-- Programs for fine arts, physical education, library classes, literacy block and math block
+Programs for fine arts, physical education, library classes, and math block

 Question: What medical services are provided at Morgridge Academy?

 Answer: We have three full-time nurses on staff who oversee individual case plans and disease education.
 Students are given the opportunity to do breathing treatments, nose washes, wet wraps, nutritional supplements and pre-treat before PE and recess times.
 We also offer speech, physical, and occupational therapy with an IEP as well as psychosocial intervention.